Jerome Bettis

-Jerome Abram Bettis Sr. (born February 16, 1972) is an American former football running back who played in the National Football League (NFL) for 13 seasons, primarily with the Pittsburgh Steelers.
-Nicknamed "the Bus" due to his large size and running style, he played college football at the University of Notre Dame and was selected 10th overall by the Los Angeles Rams in the 1993 NFL Draft.
-Bettis was a member of the Rams for three seasons before being traded to the Steelers, where he spent the remainder of his career.
-A six-time Pro Bowl and two-time first-team All-Pro selection, he is regarded as one of the greatest power runners of all time and ranks eighth in NFL rushing yards.
-He retired in 2006 after helping the Steelers win a Super Bowl title in Super Bowl XL, the franchise's first in over two decades.
-Bettis was inducted to the Pro Football Hall of Fame in 2015.
+Jerome Abram Bettis Sr. (born February 16, 1972) is an American former professional football running back who played in the National Football League (NFL) for 13 seasons, primarily with the Pittsburgh Steelers.
+Nicknamed "the Bus" due to his large size and forceful running style, he is regarded as one of the greatest power runners of all time and ranks eighth in NFL rushing yards.

+Bettis played college football for the Notre Dame Fighting Irish and was selected 10th overall by the Los Angeles Rams in the 1993 NFL draft.
+He was a member of the Rams for three seasons before being traded to the Steelers, where he spent the remainder of his career.
+Bettis received six Pro Bowl and two first-team All-Pro selections, in addition to being a member of the Steelers team that won Super Bowl XL, the franchise's first title in over two decades.
+He was inducted to the Pro Football Hall of Fame in 2015.

 Early life

 Bettis was born February 16, 1972, in Detroit, Michigan.
-He is the oldest of three children of Gladys Elizabeth (née Bougard) and Johnnie E. Bettis.
+He is the youngest of three children of Gladys Elizabeth (née Bougard) and Johnnie E. Bettis.
 Bettis did not start playing football until high school, as his primary passion as a youth had been bowling.
 At age 14, he was diagnosed with asthma.
 As a youth in Detroit, Bettis and his brother made ends meet by selling crack cocaine.
 He attended Mackenzie High School in Detroit, where he was a standout running back and linebacker.
 As a senior, he was rated the top player in the state by the Detroit Free Press, and was the Gatorade Circle of Champions Player of the Year award winner.